 Seven years ago, a [Mohonk Consultations] forum on food insecurity at the Mohonk Mountain House brought together the executive directors of Family of Woodstock and the Rondout Valley Growers Association (RVGA).
 That meeting, between an organization that works with the food insecure and an organization that works with farmers, marked the beginning of a partnership that today is making a difference in the Hudson Valley by bringing fresh local food where it is needed most.

-This year, with the opening of food distribution centers across the Ulster County, connections between farmers and the food insecure are being streamlined in an innovative new way…
+This year, [ 2016] with the opening of food distribution centers across the Ulster County, connections between farmers and the food insecure are being streamlined in an innovative new way… Read More…

-Since the 1870s, Mohonk Mountain House atop the Shawangunk Mountains of New York has served as a gathering place for those seeking solutions to a range of social problems.
-The beauties of the natural surroundings at Mohonk, along with the Quaker traditions of peaceful inclusiveness, provide a unique atmosphere for the useful exchange of ideas.
+Since the 1870s, Mohonk Mountain House atop the Shawangunk Mountains of New York has been a gathering place for those seeking solutions to a range of social and environmental problems.
+The beauties of the natural surroundings at Mohonk, along with its Quaker traditions of peaceful inclusiveness, provide a unique atmosphere for the useful exchange of ideas.